ourcodingclub/ourcodingclub.github.io/_tutorials/data-synthesis.md

 ## Extra resources

-To learn more about the power of pipes check out:
-<a href = "http://dplyr.tidyverse.org/" target ="_blank"> the tidyverse website</a> and [ the R for Data Science book](http://r4ds.had.co.nz/pipes.html).
+To learn more about the power of pipes check out the [tidyverse website](http://dplyr.tidyverse.org/) and the [R for Data Science book](http://r4ds.had.co.nz/pipes.html).

 To learn more about `purrr` check out the [ R for Data Science book](http://purrr.tidyverse.org/reference/map2.html" target="_blank">tidyverse website</a> and the <a href="http://r4ds.had.co.nz/iteration.html).